 Refractory metal refers to metals with a certain reserve and a melting point that is higher than 1650 ℃.
 Refractory metals include tungsten, tantalum, molybdenum, niobium, hafnium, chromium, vanadium, zirconium, and titanium.
 Rhenium also has a high melting point, but its reserves are too small, and most of it is used in high-temperature alloy parts for jet engines.
 In this article, we will take a look at what refractory metals are commonly used in vacuum systems.

 Tungsten is the commonly used refractory metal with the highest melting point.
 Tungsten is not only hard but also chemically stable.
-Tungsten’s hardness and high melting point make it difficult to process, however, the welding of flake or filamentous tungsten is easy, so tungsten is often used for electron emission filament, the cathode of the X-ray tube, spring element, high-temperature thermocouple, steaming plate of furnace and welding electrode etc. in vacuum system.
+Tungsten’s hardness and high melting point make it difficult to process, however, the welding of flake or filamentous tungsten is easy, so tungsten is often used for electron emission filament, the cathode of the X-ray tube, spring element, high-temperature thermocouple, steaming plate of the furnace and welding electrode, etc. in vacuum system.

 In vacuum application, molybdenum will use heat treatment or add niobium to improve tensile strength.
-Molybdenum is commonly used in the form of rods, cylinders, bolts, nuts and heating coils, and it can also be used as the sealing of glass and metal, the evaporating dish in the vacuum electric furnace and the electrode of various vacuum devices.
+Molybdenum is commonly used in the form of rods, cylinders, bolts, nuts, and heating coils, and it can also be used as the sealing of glass and metal, the evaporating dish in the vacuum electric furnace, and the electrode of various vacuum devices.

 In a vacuum system, niobium can also be used as a structural material, as well as for electric welding or electron beam welding.
 It is added as an additive to some stainless steel to prevent intergranular corrosion caused by carbon.
 Moreover, niobium and other refractory metals can be seen in the electric body and heat shield of the heating device in the vacuum equipment.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.